mirko-pagliai/me-tools/README.md

 Once you have downloaded CKEditor, you must extract it in `app/webroot/ckeditor` or `app/webroot/js/ckeditor`.
 Finally, you can edit `ckeditor_init.js` located in `app/Plugin/MeTools/webroot/ckeditor`, that MeTools uses to instantiate CKEditor.
-For ease, you can copy it in `app/webroot/js`, `app/webroot/ckeditor` or `app/webroot/js/ckeditor`.
+For ease, you can copy it in `app/webroot/js`.
 If MeTools doesn't find `ckeditor_init.js` in the webroot of your app, it will use its own file in the plugin webroot.

 ### How to user CKEditor with MeTools